The PACE First Team

 As an accepted subject-matter expert in a variety of techniques used for special operations, Ken consults using proven risk management, personal protection, situational awareness and emergency response concepts.
 His participative and relaxed style of inclusive instruction, focus on realistic multi-faceted instructional scenarios, and insistence on life-saving concepts resonate with participants, and assists in retention of essential skills offered through Hostile Environment Awareness Training (HEAT).

 Nigel is a photojournalist, author and public speaker.
-For the past six years, he has worked as a consultant in extortion response, international risk management and crisis and emergency management.
+For the past 10 years, he has worked as a consultant in extortion response, international risk management and crisis and emergency management.
 He is most recognised for surviving a fifteen-month hostage ordeal in Somalia in 2008-2009.
-This personal experience has enabled Nigel to consult, negotiate and mitigate risks for individuals and corporations operating in remote and hostile environments.
+This personal experience has enabled Nigel to consult, negotiate and mitigate risks for individuals and corporations operating in

 Since his kidnapping, Nigel has delivered hostile environment training to foreign correspondents, aid organizations and mining professionals.
 He has also advised on evasion and conduct after capture training for the Australian Defence Force (ADF), siege negotiations for the Australian Federal Police and state police forces.
 Nigel is an advocate for peer support networking and mental health awareness, in particularly post-traumatic stress disorder and empowering those dealing with trauma.